Qalif-R/Predicting_Credit_Card_Applications/README.md

  9. Testing the chosen model on unseen data

-**For those who are not familiar with Jupyter Notebooks**, please review the analysis by clicking on the ipynb file and inspecting the preview.
+**For those who are not familiar with Jupyter Notebooks**, please review the analysis by clicking on the **ipynb** file and inspect the preview whih appears.